kostadubovskiy/blog_wolfgang/README.md

 ## Launch Codes:

 1. First clone the repo onto your machine - the ssh key can be found if you click on the big Green Button that says code - **or just run the below command in your terminal**
-    1a.
-Install necessary prerequisites through running this command
-    ```
-    pip install -r requirements.txt
-    ```
-    1b.
-Run this command to clone
     ```
     bash-3.2$ git clone git@github.com:kostadubovskiy/p0_wolfgang.git
     ```